 90% of Collyer's students who go on to university achieve a 1st or 2:1.
-This places Collyer's significantly ahead of the state sector average, and also ahead of the independent sector average.
+This places Collyer's significantly ahead of the state sector average.
 At Russell Group universities, 41% of our students achieve a 1st class degree - higher than both state and independent schools.